trustwallet/developer/wallet-core/faq.md

 But for some networks like Ethereum, the testnet just has a different chain id, you can specify chain id when you signing a transaction.

 ### How to generate legacy Bitcoin address?

+A: `AnyAddress` generates SegWit address by default for Bitcoin, Wallet Core offers another class `BitcoinAddress` for legacy address, you can see all the methods [here](https://github.com/trustwallet/wallet-core/blob/master/include/TrustWalletCore/TWBitcoinAddress.h).

 ### Does it support ERC20 / BEP20?